pyeventsourcing/eventsourcing/docs/topics/domain.rst

 method is called when the event is triggered (see :ref:`Domain events <Events>`).

-By defining the event class under the command method which triggers it, and then defining an apply() method as part of the event class definition, the story of calling a command method, triggering an event, and evolving the state of the aggregate is expressed neatly in three parts.
+By defining the event class under the command method which triggers it, and then defining an ``apply()`` method as part of the event class definition, the story of calling a command method, triggering an event, and evolving the state of the aggregate is expressed in three cohesive parts that are neatly co-located.

 Having defined the ``World`` aggregate class, we can create a new ``World`` aggregate object by calling the ``World.create()`` class method.